link rel="apple-touch-icon" sizes="180x180" href="/user/themes/astropotamus/images/apple-touch-icon.png" />

 Q: Is it good for looking at planets?

 A: It is if you remember that planets are bright but very small.
-You won't see the Great Red Spot on Jupiter or the Rings of Saturn, but you might be able to make out the bands of Jupiter's atmosphere and you'll notice that Saturn is more football shaped than round.
+You won't see the Great Red Spot on Jupiter or the Rings of Saturn, but you might be able to make out some banding in Jupiter's atmosphere and you'll notice that Saturn appears more football shaped than round because of the rings.

 Q: Can it be upgraded?